 Conduct A Thorough Keyword Research

+This is the time to consider several things:

 What Is Your Website’s Main Market Niche?

 Who is your Target Audience?

 It’s important to keep in mind, that your first Keyword Research should focus on Keywords that have High Search Volume and Low Competition.
 If your website is new, you should first focus on Low Competitive Long-Tail Keywords, in order to increase your chances to rank high quickly on Search Engines’ SERPs.